spiral/docs/docs/en/framework/interceptors.md

 # Framework — Interceptors

-The Spiral Framework is a modern PHP framework that allows developers to easily build high-performance web applications.
 One of the key features of the Spiral Framework is its support for interceptors, which can be used to add functionality to the application without modifying the core code of the application.
 This can help to keep your codebase more modular and maintainable.